Products of consecutive integers with unusual anatomy: Controlling the bad intervals

-By \Cref{lem-norm} and the Hardy--Littlewood maximal inequality, we conclude that the union of all admissible intervals has cardinality comparable to the union of all normalized admissible intervals.
+for all integers $n$, where $A$ and $N$ are the union of all admissible intervals and the union of all normalized admissible intervals, respectively, and $M$ is the Hardy--Littlewood maximal operator on the integers.
+By the Hardy--Littlewood maximal inequality, we conclude that the union of all admissible intervals has cardinality comparable to the union of all normalized admissible intervals.
 Thus, for the purposes of establishing the bound \eqref{bond}, we may without loss of generality restrict attention to normalized intervals.

 For sake of notation we shall only consider normalized intervals of the form \eqref{first}, as the other case \eqref{second} is treated similarly.